-ELEC 106 - Fundamentals of Electronics 4:3:3
+ELEC 106 - Fundamentals of Electronics

-Introduction to electronic devices and circuits including semiconductor diodes, rectifiers, special purpose diodes, bipolar transistors, JFETs, and MOSFETs.
-Analysis of biasing circuits and small signal amplifiers such as common emitter, common collector, common base, common source, common drain, and common gate.
+Introduces students to electronic devices and circuits including semiconductor diodes, rectifiers, special purpose diodes, bipolar transistors, JFETs, and MOSFETs.
+This course examines the biasing circuits and small signal amplifiers, such as common emitter, common collector, common base, common source, common drain and common gate.
 A course fee is required.
-Prerequisite: ELEC 111.
+Prerequisite: ELEC 111 with a grade of C or higher.